 It is a common condition and does not have any symptoms: Around 1/3 U.S. adults have hypertension or high blood pressure.
-One out of 3 American adults have prehypertension— blood pressure readings that are not higher than usual, but not also in the high blood pressure range — which may increases the factor of rising high blood pressure.
+One out of 3 American adults have prehypertension— blood pressure readings that are not higher than usual, but not also in the high blood pressure range — which may increase the factor of rising high blood pressure.

-The important cause of heart failure, stroke, heart attack, and kidney disease is High blood pressure, so as we time of life it's a serious condition that we all must be more conscious of.
+The important cause of heart failure, stroke, heart attack, and kidney disease is High blood pressure, so as we time of life, it's a serious condition that we all must be more conscious of.
 Americans-African, especially, should pay careful attention to blood pressure: The overall death rate from high blood pressure was 40 percent for American- African females and 52 percent for African-American males in one year — more than for any other group.

 You will need a blood pressure level indicator, also known as a sphygmomanometer.

 The steps to measuring your blood pressure at home are given below:

 Turn on the unit, then the cuff will inflate by itself with a push of a button when on the automatic models.